Francesco Griffo

 Francesco Griffo (1450–1518), also called Francesco da Bologna, was a fifteenth-century Italian punchcutter.
 He worked for Aldus Manutius, designing the printer's more important humanist typefaces, including the first italic type.
-He cut Roman, Greek, Hebrew and first italic type.
+He cut Roman, Greek, Hebrew and the first italic type.
 Aldus gives Griffo credit in the introduction of the Virgil of 1501.
 However, as Manutius had achieved a monopoly on italic printing and Greek publishing with the permission of the Venetian government, he had a falling-out with Griffo.
 Griffo then went to work for Gershom Soncino, whose family were Hebrew printers.
 It was with Soncino that Griffo's second italic type was cut in 1503.
 In 1516 he returned to Bologna where he began print publishing.
 In 1518 Griffo was charged with the murder of his son-in-law, who had been beaten to death with an iron bar.
 This is his last appearance in the historical record.
 He is presumed to have been executed.